Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 CHAPTER 6 Upgrading with ROI in Mind OI in Mind

 Making upgrades can be as easy as replacing the handset on your front door and freshening up the paint job, or as daunting as remodeling an entire kitchen or master bath.
 The question always is, what home improvements give the best return on the remodeling dollar?
 Return on Investment (ROI) is generally less than 100% in real estate, so the rule of thumb is “less is more.”
-It is frequently advised in this area that it’s better to update/remodel your home while living in it and not solely at the time it comes to sell.
-That way, there is more enjoyment in the improvement and less cost and time in preparing for sale.
+It is frequently advised in this area that it’s better to update/remodel your home while living in it and not wait until it is time to sell.
+That way, there is more enjoyment in the improvement and less cost and time in preparing for the sale.
 Some desirable upgrades or home improvements will not return their cost in the sale price, so it’s better for the owners to enjoy them all along.
-If your home is worth $875,000, and you spend $55,000 to revamp the kitchen, don’t make the mistake of assuming that the investment will increase the value, dollar for dollar.
+Many of my clients who did some strategic updates before listing the home have often said, "I wish we had done this sooner so we could have enjoyed it!"
+If your home is worth $1,000,000, and you spend $55,000 to revamp the kitchen, don’t make the mistake of assuming that the investment will increase the value, dollar for dollar.
 The remodel may add value to the home, but the return in dollars spent will be around 50% to 75% depending on your local market conditions.
-Smaller upgrades, like replacing outdated fixtures in the kitchen and bath, are certainly worthwhile, but major remodeling of those rooms isn’t wise, just to sell your home.
-That’s not to say you can ignore necessary repairs that a home inspector would red-flag or mortgage company would demand before issuing a loan to a buyer.
-If major problems (like a leaking roof or outdated electrical wiring) exist, you may want to repair those before putting your home on the market, or expect to give concessions to the buyer.
-29
+Smaller upgrades, like replacing outdated fixtures in the kitchen and bath and painting dated cabinets are certainly worthwhile, but be cautious about doing a major remodeling of those rooms just to sell your home.
+Your real estate professional can assist you in which improvements to make that will produce the highest return on investment (ROI).

 Page 1 Page 2 Page 3 Page 4 Page 5 Page 6 Page 7 Page 8 Page 9 Page 10 Page 11 Page 12 Page 13 Page 14 Page 15 Page 16 Page 17 Page 18 Page 19 Page 20 Page 21 Page 22 Page 23 Page 24 Page 25 Page 26 Page 27 Page 28 Page 29 Page 30 Page 31 Page 32 Page 33 Page 34 Page 35 Page 36 Page 37 Page 38 Page 39 Page 40 Page 41 Page 42 Page 43 Page 44 Page 45 Page 46 Page 47 Page 48 Page 49 Page 50 Page 51 Page 52 Page 53 Page 54 Page 55 Page 56 Page 57 Page 58 Page 59 Page 60 Page 61 Page 62 Page 63 Page 64 Page 65 Page 66 Page 67 Page 68 Page 69 Page 70 Page 71 Page 72 Page 73 Page 74 Page 75 Page 76 Page 77 Page 78 Page 79 Page 80 Page 81 Page 82 Page 83 Page 84 Page 85 Page 86 Page 87 Page 88 Page 89 Page 90 Page 91 Page 92 Page 93 Page 94 Page 95 Page 96 Page 97 Page 98 Page 99 Page 100 Page 101 Page 102 Page 103 Page 104 Page 105 Page 106 Page 107 Page 108 Page 109 Page 110